scalalandio/chimney/docs/docs/supported-transformations.md

       // target.setB(source.b)
       // partial.Result.fromValue(target)
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Source, Target] = Transformer.define[Source, Target] .enableBeanSetters
+      .enableNonUnitBeanSetters
+      .buildTransformer
     ```

 It is disabled by default for the same reasons as default values - being potentially dangerous.